 Table Of Contents

 Reading in the screen age has changed dramatically.
 We are no longer confined to the pages bound between the covers of printed books.
 In this digital age, books no longer have to be heavy or bulky.
-In fact, a ebook book doesn’t have weight, dimensions, or any other real physical attribute.
+In fact, a ebook doesn’t have weight, dimensions, or any other real physical attribute.
 What it does have however are file types and file sizes.
-These eBook Formats are just stored in bits of data that when properly displayed on the right device or screen become reading material.
+These well formated eBooks are properly displayed on the right device or screen become reading material.

 eBooks come in several formats, but there only a few that stand out as favourites.
 The most used file formats for eBooks are